msmk0/dfelibs/README.md

 ---------------

-Set-like and map-like containers that store the data internally as sorted, flat arrays continuous in memory (as opposed to a tree-like structed as e.g. in `std::set`).
-This simplifies allocation and should yield better performance when only a few elements are stored.
+Set-like and map-like containers that store the data internally as sorted, flat arrays continuous in memory (as opposed to a tree-like structure as e.g. in `std::set`).
+This simplifies allocations and should yield better performance when only a few elements are stored.

 ```cpp